jlab-hep/localdb-docs/docs/archive.md

 # Archive Tool

-The **archive-tool** creates a/some archive tar.gz files to back-up Local DB.
+The **Archive Tool** creates a/some archive tar.gz files to back-up Local DB.

 Contents: